talybin/Aircat/README.md

 ### Supported word lists

-A word list file should contain a list of passwords separated by a white space (tab, next line, etc...).
+A word list file should contain a list of passwords separated by next line (one password per line).
 File may be a plain text or compressed by gzip or zip.
 Note that a WPA password has length between 8 and 64.
 While this is not requirement for Aircat, removing all words less than 8 characters may slightly speed up the process.

 ```sh